Stefan485/Artificial-Intelligence-1/README.md

 Beside that, we also solved the word game problem using informed search algorithms.

 ### Week 5
 In this exercises we implemented the minimax algorithm for the game of Connect 4.
+We also implemented the alpha-beta pruning algorithm and limited depth of minimax in order to improve the performance of the algorithm.

+### Week 6
+In this exercises we are starting introduction to machine learning part of the course.
+First we setup the conda environment that we are going to use throughout the course and then we introduce jupyter notebooks and specifically it's extension for VS Code.
+After that we are learning numpy (library for scientific computing in python).

 ## Contact